Search This Blog

 In 1911 he is boarding with the McQuade family in house 1, Sedan Terrace, Enniskillen.
 His occupation is recorded as a Bank Clerk.
 There is another bank clerk, Gerald K M K Lanie also boarding in the property.

-William volunteered and enlisted into the Royal Inniskilling Fusiliers with Service Number 12/29269.
+Hunter volunteered and enlisted into the Royal Inniskilling Fusiliers with Service Number 12/29269.
 Later he was promoted to Lance Corporal and then 2nd Lieutenant.
 His first theatre of war is recorded as France from 2nd May 1917.

-William was serving with 4th Bn.
+Hunter was serving with 4th Bn.
 Royal Inniskilling Fusiliers as a 2nd Lieutenant when he was killed in action on 29th June 1917 aged 26.

 On 6th July 1917 the News Letter reported his death in its 'Ulster and the War' column.